 Hokto’s Kinoko is Clean and Ready-to-Cook

 Like all of Hokto’s kinoko, the Eryngii is clean and ready-to-cook.
-Hokto’s kinoko do not need to be washed or rinsed because they are Cultivated in a soil-free, clean environment and are 100% USDA Organic and agrichemical free!
+Hokto’s kinoko do not need to be washed or rinsed because they are cultivated in a soil-free, clean environment and are 100% USDA Organic.
 To get the most out of Hokto’s kinoko, always cook them before consuming.
 Our kinoko should not be served raw.

-You don’t have to trim the base of an Eryngii because it is trimmed before being packaged.
-You can cook the entire Eryngii if you find residue on the base or any stains or dirt.
-Feel free to cut off the tip of the mushroom.
+You don’t have to trim the base of an Eryngii because if is trimmed before being packaged.
+You can cook the entire Eryngii if you find residue on the base or any stains or dirt, feel free to cut off the tip of the mushroom.

 Use Your Hands